ecm4u/community-edition-5.2.e-patched-OLD/README.md

 * Don't build the module `legacy-lucene`.
 * ~~Patched `QuickShareServiceImpl.java` to work correctly in a multi-tenant setup.~~
 * ALF-21521: Disable the Global Authentication Filter.
+* ALF-21757: Disable Authentication Filter for mobile apps on webdav to force basic auth
 * ALF-21749: Catch missing name parts of site manager in admin FTL.

 You can create a diff to the tag `5.2.e` by executing